dansmyers/ProblemSolving2/Handouts/quick_and_merge_sorts.md

         1 2 6 8

-The left half is now sorted, next sort the right half:
+The left half is now sorted.
+Sort the right half:

     Split the right half into its own left and right parts